-- -Incentive payments made to an employer to encourage or subsidize the employer's participation in a supported employment program; - -Payments that are passed through to users of supported employment programs; or - -Payments for vocational training not directly related to a member's supported employment program.
-Specify applicable (if any) limits on the amount, frequency, or duration of this service:All Prevocational Service and Supported Employment Services combined may not exceed the In Home Supports Waiver capitated amount.
+-Incentive payments made to an employer to encourage or subsidize the employer's participation in a supported employment program;

+-Payments that are passed through to users of supported employment programs; or

+-Payments for vocational training not directly related to a member's supported employment program.
+Specify applicable (if any) limits on the amount, frequency, or duration of this service: This service is available to members age 16 and above.
+All Prevocational Service and Supported Employment Services combined may not exceed the In Home Supports Waiver capitated amount.
 The Case Manager assists the member to plan in the Team process to meet their need within the annual limit.
 If they are unable to do so, due to an unexpected change, the Case manager would assist the member to develop an alternative plan to meet their needs.